yurochka/athena/README.md

 # athena
 Some SKILL scripts during analog integrated circuit design

-* schmigrate.il
+* processmigrate.il

-This script migrates all the schematic views in one library to a new process.
+This script migrates all the views in one library to a new process.